Bi2Te_xSe_y series studied by resistivity and thermopower

-The value of thermopower at a given temperature can be tuned by changing the stoichiometry.
-Starting from the $p$-type Bi$_2$Te$_3$, upon replacing a part of Te atoms with Se, thermopower is strongly enhanced, and with the composition Bi$_2$Te$_2$Se thermopower changes its sign.
+To summarize, we have presented a systematic study of the composition and temperature dependence of thermopower within the bismuth chalcogenide Bi$_2$Te$_{3-x}$Se$_x$ series.
+The maximum resistivity, thermopower, and bulk band gap occur for $x = 0.9$.
+For this composition, the Te/Se sublattice is presumably maximally ordered which reduces the defects in the crystal lattice.\cite{ren10,jia11} Moreover, at this composition the strong competition between the native $n$ and $p$-type defects can lead to their maximal compensation, and decrease the bulk conductivity.\cite{fuccillo13} The thermopower at a given temperature can be tuned by changing the stoichiometry.
+Starting from the $p$-type Bi$_2$Te$_3$, thermopower is strongly enhanced when a part of Te atoms are replaced with Se, and at the composition Bi$_2$Te$_2$Se thermopower changes its sign.
 As the amount of Se is increased, the value of thermopower decreases.
 The temperature dependence of thermopower may be semi-quantitatively described by a simple model for an extrinsic semiconductor.
 Here, the Fermi level $E_F$ decreases from Bi$_2$Te$_3$ towards Bi$_2$Te$_{2.05}$Se$_{0.95}$, reaching a minimum of approximately 4~meV.
 When more Se is replaced for Te, the Fermi level $E_F$ starts increasing again.
 Both the bulk band gap and the Fermi level can be tuned by controlling Se/Te stoichiometry.
+For $x=0.9$ we determine the largest absolute values of thermopower and resistivity.
+At this composition the low temperature electronic transport is dominated by an additional conducting channel.

 We would like to thank Kamran Behnia, Brian C. Sales and Nathaniel Miller for helpful advice and comments.
 Research was supported by the Swiss NSF through grant No. 200020-135085 and its NCCR MaNEP.
-A.A. acknowledges funding from ``Boursi\`eres d'Excellence'' of the University of Geneva. \vfil
+A.A. acknowledges funding from Scholarship of Excellence of the University of Geneva.